 By Rachel Hansen, NCES; and Melissa Diliberti and Jana Kemp, AIR

 For more than 15 years, the National Center for Education Statistics has administered the School Survey on Crime and Safety (SSOCS) to provide timely, high-quality data on crime and safety in U.S. public schools.
 Information collected on SSOCS includes the frequency and nature of crime; disciplinary actions; crime prevention and the involvement of law enforcement; and challenges to reducing and preventing crime.
 Conducted with a nationally representative sample of public schools, the sixth, and most recent, administration of SSOCS took place during the 2015–16 school year.
-The first report highlighting key findings from that survey was released earlier this year.
+The first report highlighting key findings from that survey was released in 2017.

 For the 2015–16 survey, we included new and expanded questions on several topics to address emerging policy issues and to identify common practices in school safety, including: